knative/serving/docs/creating-a-kubernetes-cluster.md

     certificate controller must be told where to find the cluster CA certs on the VM._

-    _Starting with v0.26.0 minikube defaults to the `kubedam` bootstrapper, so we need to explicitly set the bootstrapper to be `localkube` for our extra-config settings to work._
+    _Starting with v0.26.0 minikube defaults to the `kubeadm` bootstrapper, so we need to explicitly set the bootstrapper to be `localkube` for our extra-config settings to work._